AnanthSankaralingam/chromie/README.md

 1. Online Scraper: update lambda function to call a scraper service (we can pay for it).
 Make sure only high quality outputs, maybe summarized by a call to Fireworks LLM.
 2. Auth in hyperbrowser
 3. ace follow up conversation: ask LLM for git diffs rather than all code rewritten - will save context and tokens
+4. UX: auto-format manifest, make icons available in "see HTML", chromie as default icon for extensions, auto-submit prompt after sign up
-4. allow user input for env variables
+5. allow user input for env variables

 P2 <br>
 1. test product end to end, along with billing